Guardian Media Group in talks to sell Observer newspaper to Tortoise Media

 The media giant is in exclusive discussions to sell the world’s oldest Sunday newspaper.

-Tortoise approached the Guardian newspaper group with an offer to buy the publication and invest more than £25 million over the next five years in the editorial and commercial side of the business.
+Tortoise approached the Guardian newspaper group with an offer to buy the publication and invest more than £25m over the next five years in the editorial and commercial side of the business.

 The companies did not disclose the price or the terms of the potential deal.